 Do you hope to make your divorce as easy as possible for your children?
 Parents often face very stressful situations during a divorce.
 Sometimes stress can cause parents to vent to their children, and conflict can surface in front of them.
-It is important to realize that children become anxious when they are exposed to family conflict.
+It is important to realize that children become anxious when they are exposed to family conflict, which is why it’s important to keep children out of conflict during your divorce.

 Children rely on their home environment for stability and comfort in order for them to develop emotionally.
 When there is conflict, it can feel as though their world is crumbling, and their sense of safety and trust becomes compromised.
 Certain issues that seem trivial to adults are intensified a great deal in the mind of a child.